pwnela/pwnela.github.com/_posts/2015-10-20-conference-talks-for-beginners.markdown

 *********

+## 5 Things I Wish Someone Had Told Me About Programming Before I Started

+[Kerri Miller](https://twitter.com/kerrizor), one of my favorite conference speakers--because who else starts a Ruby conference talk performing a Shakespearean monologue?
+No one.
+The answer is "no one."--lists five helpful, important ideas for developing developers AND already established developers.
+(My favorite point is #1 "It's Supposed to be Hard."
+What's your favorite?)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/bZOnbBJW3a8" frameborder="0" allowfullscreen></iframe>

+*********

+## Humane Development

+[Ernie Miller](http://ernie.io) has given some of the most valuable "soft talks" or "people talks" that I've ever seen.
+My own [talk about company culture](http://pwnela.com/conference/speaking/rmr2014/2014/09/25/rocky-mountain-ruby-2014.html) was largely inspired by his talk ["The Most Important Optimization: Happiness"](https://ernie.io/2013/05/02/talk-the-most-important-optimization-happiness/), so if you have the time, I highly recommend watching that one as well!

+Ernie pulls many of his people focused ideas together and delivers a compelling call to action in ["Humane Development"](https://ernie.io/2015/04/30/talk-humane-development/).
+These are important ideas for you to carry forward in your learning and in your seeking good companies for your career.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-ZLYxLjwNWo" frameborder="0" allowfullscreen></iframe>

+*********

 These are all great talks to watch, even if you are already a working, fully developed developer (ha ha like that will ever happen 😁).
 I made notes for myself watching these, so hopefully you can glean some wisdom from other's experiences as well.
 Again, [please let me know what talks should be added to this list!](http://twitter.com/home?status=hey @pwnela, you missed one!)